The life story of Sadhu Sundar Singh

 Sadhu Sundar Singh was born on September 3, 1889, in the village of Rampur, near Ludhiana in Punjab, India.
 He grew up in a faithful Sikh family and was deeply rooted in his religious traditions.
 Singh’s mother had taken him to a Hindu ascetic called Sadhu for spiritual training from his early years, while he attended Ewing Christian High School to learn English.
 Unfortunately, his mother passed away when he was only 14, which led him into a period of violence and despair.
 He turned against Christianity and burned a Bible page by page while his friends watched.
 However, a few days later, he had a powerful vision of Jesus Christ that transformed him, and he devoted himself to becoming a Christian missionary.
 This decision enraged his father, who denounced him and expelled him from the family.
 Nonetheless, he continued his spiritual journey, traveling around India and beyond, spreading the message of Christianity in his unique way.
 Singh blended the Sikh and Christian traditions to connect with Indian communities, wearing a saffron turban and robe and reinventing himself as a sadhu.
 [1]

-Conversion to Christianity and rejection by family
+Conversion to Christian faith and rejection by family

-Sundar Singh’s conversion to Christianity was a momentous event in his life, and one that was met with significant opposition from his family and community.
+Sundar Singh’s conversion to Christian faith was a momentous event in his life, and one that was met with significant opposition from his family and community.
 Raised a member of the Sikh religion, Sundar initially rejected the teachings of Christianity, despite attending a primary school where the New Testament was read daily.
 However, after his mother’s death, Sundar underwent a crisis of faith and prayed for God to reveal Himself.

 Sundar had reached a breaking point; if God would not show him the genuine path to serenity, he had resolved to jump from the Ludhiana express.